 Key Stage 3 Curriculum

 Each teacher’s distinctive enthusiasm for an author or genre is brought into the classroom where students are encouraged to be critical consumers of the texts they are studying.
-Careful attention is paid to the National Curriculum, but SGGS use this as a springboard rather than a constraint.
-Subject specialists have the freedom to be creative as a means of tapping into girls’ enjoyment of reading and writing.
+Our subject specialists have the freedom to be creative as a means of tapping into girls’ enjoyment of reading and writing.

 Students learn to see novels, plays and poetry as a social document reflecting the cultural values of the time in which they were produced.
 Girls are encouraged to see their English lessons as an opportunity to engage with a rich and varied range of literary and non-fiction texts.
 The distinct ethos of the SGGS classroom transports them into the worlds of both canonical writers such as Shakespeare and Bronte as those of modern writers representative of all cultures and backgrounds.

 Students in Year 7 focus on the mechanics of English.
 The Department advocates a strong emphasis on equipping girls with the tools to communicate accurately and critically.
 Through a diverse range of literary and non-fiction extracts girls will explore the wonders of ‘Myths and Villains.’
 They will tackle a range of diverse ‘Animal’ poetry from different cultures and centuries.
 Students will explore ‘The Magic of Shakespeare’ as well as critically engaging with a range of openings to different novels.
-We also immerse our girls in the study of semantics and etymology as we explore what makes the English Language.
-The ‘Hathaway Reading Project’ fosters good independent reading habits.
+All students engage with the Extended Reading Project Level 1:an exciting opportunity to read independently a novel of choice and to respond to it through a creative medium.
 We aim to transform the reluctant reader into an impassioned reader of habit by the end of Year 7.

 In Year 8 girls continue to develop the critical skills of analysis nurtured in Year 7.
 This academic year is characterised by a broad range of diverse fiction and non-fiction.
 A ‘Journeys’ project will introduce girls to news reportage, memoir and travel writing.
 Our Shakespeare study will focus on the literary history, culture and context of the play as well as a detailed exploration of language and theme.
-A challenging reading project enables girls to widen their reading habits with authors such as Sylvia Plath, Seamus Heaney, Chinua Achebe among those being studied.
-An anthology of poetry from other cultures is offered allowing students to compare themes.
-Finally, the dark world of the Gothic is taught inspiring students to respond creatively to stimulus material from Bronte, Stoker and Shelley.
+A challenging anthology of poetry is offered to students focusing on poems across time and representing different cultures.
+Girls will study The Power of Rhetoric as well as a focused study on either The Gothic or Dystopian literature.
+Year 8 students engage with the Extended Reading Project Level 2.
+The focus of this extended project is Diversity In Literature.
+Students are responsible for selecting their own fiction or non-fiction to respond to through a creative medium.

 In Year 9 SGGS students focus on exploring and comparing perspective and viewpoint focusing especially within pre and post nineteenth century non-fiction.
-Students’ speaking and listening skills are nurtured through an extended project where girls research, prepare and present their own individual speeches.
+In Year 9 students undertake The Extended Reading Project Level 3.
+For this, students are required to choose two texts to compare from pre-1900 and post 1900.They will write an extended essay on a title of their own devising.
+Students’ speaking and listening skills are nurtured through an independent project culminating in their own four-minute spoken presentation to the class.
 Writing skills are targeted through extended critical essays as well as leaflet, news reportage and letter writing.
 Girls will study a complete Shakespeare play; nineteenth century fiction and poetry from across the ages.
 This year provides an exciting foundation to GCSE study.

 Key Stage 4 Curriculum